dwleonhardt/js-fundamentals/README.md

 Furthermore, each part has two components—an **assignment** and a **bonus**.
 Complete the each part's assignment before moving on to its respective bonus or the next part's assignment.

-### Objectives

-To complete this exercise, you must do the following.

-- Solve puzzles using fundamental JavaScript concepts
-- Use online documentation to lookup how to use unfamiliar concepts
+**TIP:** You're encouraged to use online documentation to lookup how to use unfamiliar concepts.

 ### Setup